aarsan/SQLMI/Geo-Failover-AKV/README.md

 - One of biggest benefits to this approach, in my opionion is not having to manage keeping keys in sync in both Key Vaults, which is necessary if you have more than one.
 There is no built-in mechanism for doing this.
 You would have to write your own orchestration using another system (Azure Automation, Functions, Logic Apps, etc.).

 ##### cons:
 - Only Microsoft is in charge of when Key Vault fails over.
 The customer has no control of this.
 In other words, if for some reason your Key Vault is inaccessible and Microsoft decides that the entire region is irrecoverable, they will flip to the paired region.
 There will likely be significant delay between the time your Key Vault goes down and it becomes available in the secondary region.
-Microsoft says the fail over process takes ~20 minutes but again, there is an unknown period of time between when your Key Vault is inaccessible and it Microsoft decides to fail over.
+Microsoft says the fail over process takes ~20 minutes but again, there is an unknown period of time between when your Key Vault is inaccessible and when Microsoft decides to fail over.
+- If you decide you want to fail over SQL without a region failure, your Managed Instace will be reaching over to another region for its TDE keys.

 Dual Vault
 ##### pros:
 - You control when you want to fail over, not Microsoft.
+All you have to do is keep your Key Vaults in sync and you can fail SQL over without

 ##### cons:
+- You are responsible for keeping keys synchronized between the two vaults.
+This will require some minor scripting and an orchestration engine such as Azure Pipelines, Logic Apps, Azure Functions, etc. to run this script.